jaredmiller219/AppDock/DOCUMENTATION.md

 - Added a Filter & Sort menu button for running-only and name-based ordering.
 - Moved shared filter/sort enums into `AppDock/AppDockTypes.swift`.
 - Added a SettingsView narration outline in the Video folder.
+- Expanded Settings with persistent layout, behavior, and accessibility preferences.

 ## Feature Highlights